thirumurthis/Learnings/spring/SpringBoot_AOP.md

         </dependency>
 ```

-- Along with Spring Boot application,
+- In this blog have included few additional points,

-  - Lombok project on the data using `@Builder` to create builder pattern
+  - How to easily create builder pattern on POJO using `@Build` annotation from Lombok project
-  - Custom exception extending RuntimeException, to handle Input validation exception
+  - Extending RuntimeException to create custom exception used to handle Input validation in this case
-  - Custom Spring annotation and register it on the AOP `@Around` advice to intercept the method calls.
+  - Custom Spring annotation creation and registering it in AOP `@Around` advice which will be invoked and used to intercept the method calls
   - `java.utils.Objects` to validate null.
-Objects contiains few other methods.
+Objects contains few other methods which is not detailed here
-  - Java feature which can perform `instanceof` and directly stores the converted data to variable directly.
+  - Java feature to perform `instanceof` check and directly store the converted data to variable
     ```java
      // Code where the Object instanceof Customer and the converted data stored in customers if ( requestObject.length >0  && requestObject[0] instanceof Customer customers ){